jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompts to Get a Good Book Summary.md

 Summarize this book chapter by chapter.
 For each chapter, list:
 * Key themes/claims
 * The important evidence such as data, statistics, quotes, case studies or anecdotes supporting the theme/claims.
-Provide details of these evidence.
+Please make sure you provide extended details of each evidence.
 Use specific page numbers/chapter references where possible.
 * How these evidence are relevant or supporting the theme/claims of this chapter
 * How this chapter's themes/claims are relevant or supporting the overall thesis of the book